Task Chairs: Features, Benefits, and Cost

 What is a Task Chair?

-A task chair is a specialised chair designed specifically for use at a desk or workstation, typically in office settings.
+A task chair is a specialised chair for use at a desk or workstation, in office settings.
 Its primary purpose is to provide comfortable seating and support for individuals who spend extended periods of time working at a computer or engaging in various tasks that require sitting at a desk.

-Compared to ergonomic office chairs, which I delve into further in the sections below, task chairs typically have a more petite and streamlined design.
+Compared to ergonomic office chairs, which I delve into further in the sections below, task chairs have a more petite and streamlined design.
 They often lack armrests or sport lower armrests and come equipped with adjustable height and a swivel base.
+Here's what distinguishes them:

-• Armrests: Some task chairs come with adjustable armrests that allow you to find the most ergonomic position for your arms while typing or using a computer mouse.
+• Armrests: Some models include adjustable armrests, giving your arms better support while typing or using a mouse.

 Types of Task Chairs